rhyslwells/Data-Archive/content/standardised/Isolated Forest.md

 ---
+aliases: [anomaly isolation, iForest]
+category: ML
+date modified: 27-07-2025
+tags: [anomaly_detection, data_quality]
 title: Isolation Forest and Its Use in Anomaly Detection
-tags:
-  - anomaly_detection
-  - data_quality
-aliases:
-  - iForest
-  - anomaly isolation
-category: ML
-importance:
-engagement:
-recency_of_interest: 2024-09-26
 ---

  Isolation Forest (iForest) is an [[Model Ensemble]]-based method used for anomaly detection.
 It operates by isolating data points using a series of random binary splits.